Common Strippit

 #17441-000 Magnets (3 on FC1000/3 & 33 Station FC1250/30/1500) for the Clutch & Brake Actuation Timing.

-#18122-000 Sensors in different Positions, but they all worked the same way.
+Different Model Machines had Magnets and #18122-000 Sensors in different Positions, but all work the same way.

-The Brake goes On, and the Crankshaft Brakes to a Halt.
+Brake goes On, and the Crankshaft Brakes to a Halt.

 Beautifully Done by